-This guide provides instructions on how to enable streaming of your tenant logs from F5® Distributed Cloud Regional Edge (RE) Sites to an external log collection system.
-The streamed logs include all system and application logs of your tenant.
+This guide provides instructions on how to enable sending of your tenant logs from F5® Distributed Cloud Regional Edge (RE) Sites to an external log collection system.
+The sent logs include all system and application logs of your tenant.
 This also includes logs of all Customer Edge (CE) Sites of that tenant.
 For conceptual information about logging, see Logs.

-Note: Currently, global log streaming supports only sending the request (access) logs for all HTTP Load Balancers and sites.
+Note: Currently, global log receiver supports only sending the request (access) logs, security events, and audit logs for all HTTP Load Balancers and sites.

-Using the instructions provided in this guide, you can configure a Global Log Receiver in the F5® Distributed Cloud Console (Console) to enable the streaming of logs to an external log collection system.
+Using the instructions provided in this guide, you can configure a Global Log Receiver in the F5® Distributed Cloud Console (Console) to enable sending of logs to an external log collection system.

 - A valid Account is required.